 A will (testament) is a statement that explains people’s wish to whom to leave their inheritance after their death.

 In Turkey, as in most of the countries in the world, people can leave a will to be applied after their death.
 If the testator is a foreigner and wants to leave a will for his/her property in Turkey, the will must be written according to Turkish Inheritance Law.
 Otherwise, the will can be counted informal by the courts.
-It is suggested that foreigners ask for lawyer (or an experienced company like Antalya Homes) support when they want to leave a will in Turkey.
+It is suggested that foreigners ask for a lawyer (or an experienced company like Antalya Homes) support when they want to leave a will in Turkey.

 There are three types of will in Turkey.
 These are;

-Formal will is written by the officers at the notary office in Turkey.
+A formal will is written by the officers at the notary office in Turkey.

 A handwritten will is written with the testator’s handwriting, the exact date has to be mentioned on it and the testator’s signature must be placed on it.

-Parol will can be used under extraordinary circumstances like war or disease.
+Parol will be used under extraordinary circumstances like war or disease.
 The testator tells his/her will to two witnesses and asks them to write it.